Leleat/leleat.github.io/_posts/2024-07-22-creating-my-first-npm-package.md

 so that the hooks are automatically set up when you work on the project.
 However, this led to an error when running `npm create gnome-extension@latest` since the package wouldn't be initialized as a git repo.
 So, I turned the `postinstall` script into an optional `hookup` script for now.
 Maybe using `husky` would solve this issue.

 Finally, I also created some GitHub actions.
-The [most interesting action](https://github.com/Leleat/create-gnome-extension/blob/main/.github/workflows/link-and-merge-pr.yml) appends the URL of the merge request to all commits of the merge request before initiating a merge.
-This is inspired by the [Part-of trailer of marge-bot](https://gitlab.com/marge-org/marge-bot#adding-reviewed-by-tested-and-part-of-to-commit-messages) for GitLab.
+The [most interesting action](https://github.com/Leleat/create-gnome-extension/blob/main/.github/workflows/link-and-merge-pr.yml) appends the URL of the merge request (MR) to all commits before initiating a merge.
+This allows you to easily open the MR from a terminal on your local machine to look at the discussion that surrounded an MR. This is inspired by the [Part-of trailer of marge-bot](https://gitlab.com/marge-org/marge-bot#adding-reviewed-by-tested-and-part-of-to-commit-messages) for GitLab.

 ## Final Thoughts